rwindsor1/UKBiobankDXAMRIPreprocessing/README.md

 a mid spine coronal slice.
 However, since SpineNetV2 is not currently publically available, we will find the centre of the scan by finding the centre of mass of the coronal slices intensity histogram in the fat scan.
-For training-time augmentation, we also extract 5 neighbouring slices on each side (with 2 slices spacing between):
+For training-time augmentation, we also extract 5 neighbouring slices on each side (with 2 slices of spacing between each):

 ![The coronal slice intensity histogram](images/coronal_intensity_hist.png)
 ![The extracted slices](images/slices.png)